nautobot/nautobot-app-netbox-importer/docs/dev/generator.md

     - The `SourceAdapter` manages `SourceModelWrapper` and `NautobotModelWrapper` instances.
 - A `SourceModelWrapper` for each source content type, with `source_wrapper.fields` detailing how to import the source data.
     - Each `SourceModelWrapper` instance corresponds to a single `NautobotModelWrapper` instance.
-- A `NautobotModelWrapper` for each Nautobot content type, detailing `nautobot_wrapper.fields` and types, aiding in constructing the `DiffSyncModel` importer.
+- A `NautobotModelWrapper` for each Nautobot content type, detailing `nautobot_wrapper.fields` and types, aiding in constructing the `DiffSyncModel` instances.
     - A single `NautobotModelWrapper` instance can be referenced by multiple `SourceModelWrapper` instances.

 During this phase, all non-defined but present source fields are appended to the `source_wrapper.fields`, focusing on field names, not values.